-Open Studios has become a selling point of its own, and Ipsy uses it as a way to reach more creators both in Los Angeles where the program is based and where Ipsy itself is headquartered, as well as in other locations around the world.
+Open Studios has become a selling point of its own, and Ipsy uses it as a way to reach more creators in Los Angeles where the media program is based, as well as in other locations around the world.
 Open Studios gives influencers access to Ipsy’s top-of-the-line production resources, as well as access mentoring and community building activities.

 The program allows the company to build a group of in-house creators that are dedicated to the business, says McClung of the approach.
 Influencers continue to create their own content and editorial outside of Ipsy, without much nudging from the mothership that employs them.